 Da Ponte's landlord: Christoph Cardinal Migazzi Count zu Wall und Sonnenthurm (1714-1803)

-Cardinal Migazzi listed as the owner of the house No. 316 in the 1787/88 Steuerfassion
+Cardinal Migazzi listed as the owner of the house Stadt 316 in the 1787/88 Steuerfassion

-Who else lived at Stadt No. 316 in 1788?
+Who else lived at Stadt 316 in 1788?
 The first floor (in Vienna "Zu ebener Erde") housed a janitor's room, four butcheries, a wine tavern run by the bishopric and six Auslaggewölbe (shops).
 Among them Anton Angermayer's cheese dairy, Johann Michael Geiblinger's Greißlerei (a general store), and the butcheries of Nikolaus Paulus and Joseph Tscherny.
 The largest and most expensive apartment in the house (nine rooms on the third floor below Da Ponte) was let to the Tridentine capitular Count Wilhelm Triangi von und zu Latsch und Madernburg.
-The tenant who shared the fourth floor with Da Ponte was possibly Anton Brandt (1752-1822), the official of the Hungarian Court Chancellery, that appears in Matthias Raby von Raba und Mura's 1797 book Justizmord und Regierungsgreuel.
+The tenant who shared the fourth floor with Da Ponte was possibly Anton Brandt (1752-1822), the official of the Hungarian Court Chancellery, whose name appears in Matthias Raby von Raba und Mura's 1797 book Justizmord und Regierungsgreuel.
 The fifth floor was leased to the wigmaker Paul Prem (the future father-in-law of the the clarinetist Joseph Bähr) and the Tyrolian Schwertfeger (swordsmith) Alois Walcher.
 On the highest floors lived Leopold Peidinger, the widow Ursula Kernhofer and the tailor Joachim Ruckhart, who had moved into the "Heiligengeist Haus" in 1769 after his marriage to Elisabeth Drescher, the daughter of a tailor who had also lived there.
 Of course the house was also inhabited by countless subtenants whose names do not appear in the tax records.